Little kids can be brilliant. Or stupid. Sometimes, in the same sentence.

 Dividend investors have their own “flying dirt bikes.”
 Your investing accounts will be zooming skywards in no time.

-But just as physics shot down Trey’s dirt bikes, basic arithmetic shows that the “magic” of dividend investing is just a castle in the sky.
+But just as physics shot down Trey’s dirt bikes, basic arithmetic shows the “magic” of dividend investing is just a castle in the sky.

 What Is Dividend Investing?